Frequently Asked Questions About SNAP and Students

-Also under BBCE, households without an elderly or disabled member can’t have assets of more than $2,250, and households with an elderly or disabled member can’t have more than $3,500 in assets.23 However, most states have taken up an option called Broad-Based Categorical Eligibility that allows states to eliminate or increase the asset limit to allow people to build savings, which is an important tool to exiting poverty.
+Households receiving SNAP without an elderly or disabled member can’t have assets of more than $2,250, and households with an elderly or disabled member can’t have more than $3,500 in assets.
+However, most states have taken up BBCE, which allows states to eliminate or increase the asset limit to allow people to build savings–an important tool to exiting poverty.

 What Other Expenses Are Taken into Account?